morrowind-modding/morrowind-modding.github.io/mmw-content/modding-tools/ai-tools/gigapixel.md

 - **Gigapixel Pro** (commercial): Intended for commercial use, it offers advanced features over the personal version but is significantly more expensive and unnecessary for modding.
 - **Gigapixel Trial**: A full trial of Gigapixel 7 with no time limit, with the caveat that it adds a 'Topaz Labs' watermark to all images.

+---

+## Texture Size

+Morrowind can only handle textures which have dimensions in powers of two, e.g., 512x512, 1024x1024, 2048x2048 and so on.
+Accordingly, textures can be upscaled 2x, 4x and even 6x their original size with Gigapixel.

+---

+## Settings

 [^1]: [StaticNation, "Morrowind Upscale Project", Nexus Mods, June 6, 2023](https://www.nexusmods.com/morrowind/mods/53032)
 [^2]: [StaticNation, "Tamriel Data Texture Upscale", Nexus Mods, June 11, 2024](https://www.nexusmods.com/morrowind/mods/54947)
 [^3]: [Jack Wright, "Gigapixel AI Review + How To Try It For FREE In 2024!", FreeVisuals, May 30, 2024](https://www.freevisuals.net/post/gigapixel-ai-review)